z-open/zlog/README.md

 ### Scope

-This is logger for nodeJs inspired by log4j used in Java.
+This is a logger for nodeJs inspired by log4j used in Java.